isaacg1/isaacg1.github.io/_posts/2022-10-24-simple-writing.md

 ---
 layout: post
-title: "What I Think About and Prove"
+title: What I think about and prove (1000 most common words)
+published: true
 ---

 (A description of my research, using only the thousand most common words, as checked by [XKCD's Simple Writer](https://xkcd.com/simplewriter/))